Vivacity-Interactive/klee-blender/README.md

-# Klee
+# Klee Blender
-A standalone Unreal Engine Blueprint visualizer for the web.
+A standalone Blender Node Group visualizer using Unreal Engine Blue Print Serialization for the web.
+Based on Klee

 ## Build minified JS
 To build a minified JavaScript file of klee you have to install the development dependencies: